 I have also played in a few bands (a long, long time ago…search for Folding For Air or Shellyz Raven if you dare) and composed music for a few theatre and dance pieces. i have also created sound installations, most notably Innocence is kinky (2012) at Henie Onstad Kunstsenter.
 Innocence is kinky is a 25 minute long sound and light installation.

-Perlebryggeriet starts out as a novel and ends up as song lyrics.
+Perlebryggeriet (or Paradise Rot in English, published by Verso in 2018) starts out as a novel and ends up as song lyrics.
 Set in a fictional town somewhere between Glasgow and Melbourne, it evolves around two girls in a house which slowly turns inside-out and makes inside outside.

 Inn i ansiktet starts out as song lyrics and goes on a wild voice ride.
-It’s written in a whisper that wants to scream, a soprano dreaming of bass, or a girl dreaming a new body for herself in sound.
 It is closely connected with my album Innocence Is Kinky (2013).

 I’ve also written lots of articles, essays and music reviews, although I no longer have time to write much beyond music.
 Hopefully that will change in the future.

-You can’t read my books if you don’t read Norwegian.
-Thankfully, you’re not really losing out, there’s so much amazing literature out there.
-I’d recommend books by these excellent writers instead: Chris Kraus, Maggie Nelson, Clarice Lispector, Elfriede Jelinek, Anne Carson, Irena Haiduk, etc. etc. etc.
+You can only read one of my books in English at this time, but if you’re a publisher, please translate my other ones.
+Otherwise I’d have to say: There’s so much amazing literature out there, so I’d recommend books by these excellent writers instead: Chris Kraus, Maggie Nelson, Clarice Lispector, Elfriede Jelinek, Anne Carson, Irena Haiduk, etc. etc. etc.

 APPENDIX: A LONG, LONG TIME AGO